Michel DeGraff

-Early life
+Early life and education

-As a child growing up in a middle-class Haitian family and attending a top school where the instruction was in French, Degraff reports that despite being a top student, he often felt that French was a hindrance as not speaking it well caused complexes of inferiority among otherwise bright children.
-He remembers believing that he spoke one and a half languages, Haitian Creole being the "half", when in fact the language that all children spoke well by default was Creole.
+DeGraff was born in Haiti in 1963.
+He grew up in a middle-class family and attended a school where the instruction was in French.
+He felt that French was a hindrance at school, as not speaking it well caused complexes of inferiority among otherwise bright children.
+He believes that he spoke one and a half languages, with Haitian Creole being the "half", when in fact the language that all children spoke well by default was Creole.
 He recalls that French, although imposed at home and at school, was never used for jokes or on the soccer field.